 The Missing Paradigm

-Despite my heavy use of images from the "Baroque: ~the Missing Paradigm~" manga for this section of the site, my feelings on it remain mixed.
-I think Ueda's self-assessment of her work being a significant departure from the source material is perfectly fair and accurate.
-It's basically functional as far as adaptations go (until the ending anyway), but I wish someone with a style more suited to the world of Baroque had been given the task of depicting the game instead.
-Q-Hayashida's striking visualization of "Maken X" comes to mind, and Thores's Baroque doujinshi perfectly encapsulate the decadently intricate and diseased nature of Baroque's world.
-Meanwhile, Ueda's incredibly safe and normal interpretation of the Malkuth (for instance) is in stark contrast to the terrifying and eccentric cult of the prequel stories and the game itself which is a huge letdown.
-Her pleasant, Hogwarts-esque Malkuth flashbacks are fundamentally incompatible with the fact that these were people who invented pain amplifiers and kept iron maidens on standby to deal with traitors.
+Despite my heavy (and hypocritical) use of images from the "Baroque: ~the Missing Paradigm~" manga for this section of the site, my feelings regarding this adaptation are not very positive.
+I think Ueda's self-assessment of her work as being a significant departure from the source material is perfectly fair and accurate.
+It takes some substantial liberties with Baroque's themes and I wish someone with a style more suited to the world of Baroque had been given the task of depicting the game instead.
+Q-Hayashida's striking visualization of "Maken X" comes to mind, and THORES Shibamoto’s Baroque doujinshi perfectly encapsulate the decadently intricate and diseased atmosphere of Baroque's world.
+Meanwhile, Ueda's incredibly safe and normal interpretation of the Malkuth (for instance) is in stark contrast to the terrifying and eccentric cult of the prequel stories and the game itself, which is a huge letdown.

 Tides of Reality